Rather than waste time debating the right or wrong way to approach a Business Intelligence program – just keep the start small, focused and simple.

 - Assembling a Program team with the right skills and experience

-Even when the business investor thinks they have clearly defined the targeted business outcomes, once they see the initial BI outputs there may be modifications to data sources and BI outputs.
-Even if the BI Program team thinks it knows how to generate the required information outputs, once they start using the BI tool and once it is clear what needs to be done to and with the data, they may need to modify their original designs.
+Even when the business investor thinks they have clearly defined the targeted business outcomes, once they see the initial Business Intelligence outputs there may be modifications to data sources and Business Intelligence outputs.
+Even if the Business Intelligence Program team thinks it knows how to generate the required information outputs, once they start using the Business Intelligence tool and once it is clear what needs to be done to and with the data, they may need to modify their original designs.
 Even when people think the data sources are well-defined and the data has been cleansed, often the reality is that they may end up needing to use alternative data sources than those originally planned, and more data cleansing is then required.

-The beginning stages of BI Programs always have iterations.
+The beginning stages of Business Intelligence Programs always have iterations.
 The aim should be to get changes dealt with early in order to minimise rework.
 This is why we recommend starting small and then scaling.

 A small list of well-defined targeted business outcomes and, depending on the program’s intent, a starting team of five to ten people can generate targeted deliverables quickly with acceptable risk and investment.
 A small team can bring to life the importance of the above guiding principles and what is needed to deal with them.